InfoLab-SKKU/MML-3DCrossFormer/README.md

-# 3D CrossFormer Model for Multimodal Medical Image Analysis using Volumetric MRI and Structured Data
+# 3D CrossFormer for Multimodal Learning (MML) in Medical Image Analysis Using Volumetric MRI and Structured Clinical Data

 This repository contains the implementation and experimental code for the paper: